uofa-acm/uofa-acm.github.io/_posts/2013-09-12-what-you-did-this-summer.md

 tags: talk
 ---

-Having a solid background in computer science provies one with many interesting opportunities.
+Having a solid background in computer science provides one with many interesting opportunities.
 Come hear about what club members have done with their computer science skills and education.